RAF Rednal

-Royal Air Force Rednal or more simply RAF Rednal is a former Royal Air Force station located near Oswestry in Shropshire, England.
+Royal Air Force Rednal, or more simply RAF Rednal, is a former Royal Air Force station located near Oswestry in Shropshire, England.

 History

 R.A.F. use

 The airfield was laid out in 1941.
 It involved the requisition of much farmland, notably at Haughton to the south where the perimeter track ran along the back of the Haughton Farm and only a few yards away from the farmhouse was a storage area holding 9,000 gallons of high octane aircraft fuel.
 Because of the latter home's closeness to the flight path, it was given by the RAF a reinforced steel kitchen table under which occupants could shelter in emergencies.

-It began operational use the following year, when the airfield was initially a training base for Spitfire pilots.
+It began operational use the following year, when the airfield was initially a training base for Supermarine Spitfire pilots.
 At its highest strength it had 1,600 servicemen and women stationed there, accommodated in huts dispersed widely among the woods and fields for a considerable distance.
 The remote station arranged special stops at the nearest railway line for trains to embark or disembark personnel.

 In the summer of 1944 it accepted wounded personnel from the Normandy landings for onward transmission to military hospitals elsewhere in Shropshire.
 In 1945 the services provided by the station were removed to Keevil, Wiltshire and the airfield was vacated in 1946 although it was not sold by the Air Ministry until 1962.